Joshua-K1234/Costco-Sales-Performance-Analysis/README.md

 ### Insights
 - **Sales:**
   - Costco sales from 2020 to the end of 2023 started slow, there were very minor difference of -2.8% in sales from the year 2020 to 2021 followed by sustained healthy substainal growth from 2021 to 2023 a growth of sales averaging 25% per year.
+  - Sales show seasonality, each year sales is at the lowest point of time at the beginning of the year and reaches its peak at the end of the year.
   - **2020–2021:**
     - The business had small loss in profits of -2.8% going from $484K in Sales to $474K in Sales
   - **2021–2023:**